-Wealden Cave and Mine Society are pleased to announce that public visits to Reigate Caves will be possible again in 2021 – please see “Open Days 2021” in the menu for interim details and limitations this year due to Covid
+Wealden Cave and Mine Society are pleased to announce that public visits to Reigate Caves will be available in 2022 – please see “Open Days 2022″ in the menu for interim details and any limitations again this year due to Covid

 Reigate in Surrey is well known for its ‘caves’ which riddle the town centre

 The Surrey town of Reigate is well known for its ‘caves’ which riddle the town centre, although these are in fact largely old sand mines.
 The castle mound overlooking Reigate town centre is composed of soft sandstone and has been mined over several centuries.
 The castle has long gone but the mound and many of its excavations still remain.